webrtc-for-the-curious/webrtc-for-the-curious/content/docs/99-applied-webrtc.md

 ## Common Integration Patterns

-These topics are a lot more "`chacun son goût`", or "to each his taste".
+These topics are a lot more "to each their taste".
 We'll try to capture all the most common "wish list" requests from the `#pion` room, but since everyone's needs are different here, we'll emphasize listing as many "good solutions" as possible.

 ### Realtime Encoding (gstreamer, ffmpeg)
 ### A/V Manipulation (OpenCV)